George Nathaniel Curzon

 Citations

-Admiral Sir Charles Middleton, 1st Baron Barham1
+Admiral Charles Middleton, 1st Baron Barham1

 M, #53485, b.
 14 October 1726, d.
 17 June 1813

-Admiral Sir Charles Middleton, 1st Baron Barham gained the rank of Lieutenant in 1745 in the service of the Royal Navy.1 He gained the rank of Post Captain on 22 May 1758.1 He was Captain of the H.M.S.
+He gained the rank of Lieutenant in 1745 in the Royal Navy.1 He gained the rank of Post Captain on 22 May 1758.1 He was Captain of the H.M.S.
 Emerald in 1761 where he distinguished himself in the West Indies.1 He held the office of Comptroller of the Navy between 1778 and 1790.1 He was created 1st Baronet Middleton, of Barham Court and Teston, Kent [Great Britain] on 23 October 1781, with remainder to his son-in-law, Gerard Noel Edwardes.1 He held the office of Member of Parliament (M.P.)
-(Tory) for Rochester between 1784 and 1790.1 He gained the rank of Rear-Admiral in 1787.1 He gained the rank of Vice-Admiral in 1793.1 He held the office of a Lord of the Admiralty between 1794 and 1795.1 He gained the rank of Admiral of the Blue in 1795.1 He held the office of First Lord of the Admiralty between 30 April 1805 and 1806.1 He was invested as a Privy Counsellor (P.C.) on 1 May 1805.2 He was created 1st Baron Barham, of Barham Court and Teston, Kent [U.K.] on 1 May 1805, with remainder to his daughter.2 He gained the rank of Admiral of the Red on 9 November 1805.2
+(Tory) for Rochester between 1784 and 1790.1 He gained the rank of Rear-Admiral in 1787.1 He gained the rank of Vice-Admiral in 1793.1 He held the office of a Lord of the Admiralty between 1794 and 1795.1 He gained the rank of Admiral of the Blue in 1795.1 He held the office of First Lord of the Admiralty between 30 April 1805 and 1806.1 He was appointed Privy Counsellor (P.C.) on 1 May 1805.3 He was created 1st Baron Barham, of Barham Court and Teston, Kent [U.K.] on 1 May 1805, with remainder to his daughter.3 He gained the rank of Admiral of the Red on 9 November 1805.3

-The Times reported in 1910 that "as a naval administrator and reformer he has ahd few equals in the whole history of the Navy; as a naval thinker, the inspirer of thought in others and the confidential sharer of the best thoughts of his best contemporaries, he stands not less indisputably in the front rank; and that on the one occasion which called his strategic faculties into play he displayed a sureness of insight and a rapidity of decision which were not unworthy of Nelson himself."2
+The Times reported in 1910 that "as a naval administrator and reformer he has ahd few equals in the whole history of the Navy; as a naval thinker, the inspirer of thought in others and the confidential sharer of the best thoughts of his best contemporaries, he stands not less indisputably in the front rank; and that on the one occasion which called his strategic faculties into play he displayed a sureness of insight and a rapidity of decision which were not unworthy of Nelson himself."3

 Citations